Rnd-Guy/meritous-ap/readme.txt

 Run Meritous.exe after extraction and everything should work correctly.

-If the game is too difficult for you, you can play in 'Wuss mode' for a far more sombre gaming experience.
+If the game is too difficult for you, you can play in 'Training mode' for a far more sombre gaming experience.

 BASIC CONTROLS: